Summer Global Equities

 How did your portfolio perform?

-Summer Global Equities delivered a return net of fees and before tax of 0.04% in May for the 12 months to the end of May the fund delivered a return net of fees and before tax of 17.93%.
+Summer Global Equities delivered a return net of fees and before tax of 0.06% for the month of October.

 What are we thinking about the future?